dask/dask/docs/source/setup/kubernetes.rst

 This document assumes that you have a Kubernetes cluster and Helm installed.

-If this is not the case, you might consider setting up a Kubernetes cluster either on one of the common cloud providers like Google, Amazon, or Microsoft's.
+If this is not the case then you might consider setting up a Kubernetes cluster either on one of the common cloud providers like Google, Amazon, or Microsoft's.
 We recommend the first part of the documentation in the guide `Zero to JupyterHub <http://zero-to-jupyterhub.readthedocs.io/en/latest/>`_ that focuses on Kubernetes and Helm.
 You do not need to follow all of these instructions.
 JupyterHub is not necessary to deploy Dask: